willpeixoto/appsyncdemo/readme.md

 we are going to use serverless-framework who can be found here server

 what kind of service we are going to simulate ?
     Let´s work as a BillPayment simulation ?
         - what we need for our use case ?
-                - sign-up, at the first time you register in our company we are going to create a account at our bank for you, this account will be create just providing a simple form, with FullName, phoneNumber, e-mail addres. when new users is created, we need to create money for that client, how we have infinity money all our clients receive a bonus to use our service. (cognito + event post creation lambda consumer).
+                - sign-up, at the first time you register in our company we are going to create a account at our bank for you, this account will be create just providing a simple form, with FullName, phoneNumber, e-mail addres. when new users is created, we need to create money for that client, how we have infinity money all our clients receive a bonus to use our service.
+AppSync + (cognito + event post creation lambda consumer).
                 - login - username + password (cognito).
                 - createmoney - this is for free and no need validate, just create infinite money for you.